 FYI: You can also embed Tableau Salesforce Dashboards inside the Salesforce Cloud.
-For more information on this topic see the webinar recording: Embedding Tableau in Salesforce Dashboards.
+For more information on this topic see our on-demand webinar: Embedding Tableau in Salesforce Dashboards.

-For more Salesforce Dashboard Starter tips, see the following online help file: https://onlinehelp.tableau.com/current/pro/desktop/en-us/starters.html
+For more Salesforce Dashboard Starter tips, see the online help.

 If you would like your Dashboard Starters to work with a “database” of Salesforce data, read our blog How to Get Around Extract Limitations in Salesforce.
-You may also be interested in our recorded webinar about the lessons we learned using Dashboard Starters entitled: Finishing What They Started: A Deep Dive into Tableau Dashboard Starters for Salesforce.
+You may also be interested in our on-demand webinar about the lessons we learned using Dashboard Starters: Finishing What They Started: A Deep Dive into Tableau Dashboard Starters for Salesforce.